foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/trans_relu.rst

 ReLU Prototype and Function List
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This kernel represents Rectified Linear unit (ReLU).
+This kernel represents Rectified Linear Unit (ReLU).
 It performs various types
 of the rectifier activation on input.
-The following types of ReLU supported by
+The following types of ReLU are supported by
 this type of kernel:

  - *identity functon* :math:`y_{i} = x_{i}`